DeVinci-FabLab/Repository-template/.github/CONTRIBUTING.md

 - As simple as possible
 - Documented in the `README.md` file

+## Testing

+All contributions should include tests to ensure the stability and reliability of the project.
+Please follow these guidelines for testing:

+- Write unit tests for new functionality and bug fixes.
+- Use a testing framework appropriate for the project's language and environment.
+- Ensure that all tests pass before submitting a pull request.
+- Include instructions on how to run the tests in the README.md file.

 ## Archiving

 Each project within the DeVinci Fablab organization should be archived when it is no longer maintained.
 This includes projects that have been completed or abandoned.